Managing type 1 diabetes at home

 Open access

-The Children’s Ward operates an open access arrangement for all children with Type 1 Diabetes.
-This means that if you have any serious concerns regarding your child’s diabetes and wish for your child to be reviewed you can contact the ward and a doctor will give you advice on what to do.
-The contact details are at the bottom of this page.
-You may be asked to attend the ward or you may be able to be managed at home.
+The Children’s Ward operates an open access arrangement for all young people with Type 1 Diabetes.
+This means that if you have any serious concerns regarding diabetes and wish for a review, you can contact the ward.
+A doctor will give you advice on what to do.
+The contact details are at the beginning of this page.
+The young person with diabetes may be asked to attend the ward or they may be able to be managed at home.

 Insulin

-Your child’s liver produces glucose (sugar) naturally throughout the day and night.
+The liver produces glucose (sugar) naturally throughout the day and night.
 Glucose levels in the blood rise sharply after food containing carbohydrates are eaten; therefore 2 types of insulin are required.
-A long-acting insulin to deal with the natural sugar produced and a fast-acting insulin to deal with the sharp rises in sugar levels after a meal.
+A long-acting (basal) insulin to deal with the natural glucose produced and a short-acting (bolus) insulin to deal with the sharp rises in glucose levels after a meal.

 Injection technique guidance

-It is recommended that both fast acting and long acting insulins should be given in different sites.
+It is recommended that both short acting and long-acting insulins should be given in different sites.
 The usual injection sites are:

-- Abdomen/tummy – we suggest this area is used for fast acting insulin
+• Abdomen/tummy – we suggest this area is used for short-acting insulin when the person with diabetes is older or has more fat in this area.

-- Front of thigh/lateral thigh – we suggest this area is used for fast acting insulin
+• Front of thigh/lateral thigh – we suggest this area is used for short acting insulin.

-Avoid using injection sites that show a sign of lipohypertrophy, inflammation, oedema or infection until the skin has had time to heal.
-Lipohypertrophy is where fatty lumps appear at the site of injection causing problems with insulin absorption.
+Avoid using injection sites that show signs of inflammation, oedema or infection until the skin has had time to heal.
+You should also avoid areas showing signs of lipohypertrophy for a period of 3 months.
+Lipohypertrophy is where fatty lumps appear at the injection site causing problems with insulin absorption.

 Injection technique

-- Following the injection take the outer needle cover (do not try to replace the small inner cover) and use it to discard the needle safely in to a sharps container.
-Replace the insulin pen cap.
+• Following the injection, take the outer needle cover (do not try to replace the small inner cover) and use it to discard the needle safely into a sharps container.
+Replace the cap on the insulin pen.

 Adjusting insulin doses

-If there is a specific time of the day that the blood glucose always reads high or low then this would show that the carbohydrate ratio needs to be changed to deliver more or less insulin.
+If there is a specific time of the day that the blood glucose always reads high or low then this may show that the carbohydrate ratio needs to be changed to deliver more or less insulin before food.

-You will be supported in adjusting insulin doses both in your MDT outpatient appointments and in the Download Clinics.
+You will be supported in adjusting insulin doses both in your Multi-disciplinary Team (MDT) outpatient appointments and in the Download Clinics.

 Blood glucose testing

-Blood glucose levels should be tested often, especially in the early stages following the diagnosis of diabetes in order to make the necessary adjustments to insulin doses.
+Blood glucose levels should be checked often, especially in the early stages following diagnosis of diabetes in order to make the necessary adjustments to insulin doses.

-We expect a minimum of 6 to 8 tests a day to begin with.
+• We expect a minimum of 6 to 8 blood glucose tests a day to begin with.

 Normal and abnormal blood test results